TVTAC

 Statement of Purpose

-The goal of TVTAC’s Accessibilities Subcommittee is to enable every alcoholic to be an active participant in the group, without emphasizing differences.
 The most important fact to keep in mind is that all alcoholics- whether deaf, blind, homebound, or with other disabilities-want to be part of the whole.

 A.A. members throughout the Fellowship are discovering that the common bond of recovery can transcend the barriers of physical disabilities.
 Both groups and members can become more aware of A.A. members who need specific kinds of help.
-While there are no special A.A. members, many members have access and functional needs.

 TVTAC Telephone Service (208)-906-2745